ibm-cds-labs/simple-search-service-sync/README.md

 A schema defines the fields, their data types and whether they are indexed for faceted search.
 Customize `config/schema.json` to describe the data set you would like to make searchable.

-Simple example, describing a schema comprising of three fields, two of which will be indexed for search:
+Simple example, describing a schema consisting of three fields, two of which will be indexed for search:

 ```
 { "fields": [